-Even an optimist beyond saving like me can, at times, get the shivers from a dystopian science fiction portrayal of the potential dangers of genetics.
-Especially if they are realistic.
+Even an optimist beyond saving like me can sometimes get the shivers from a dystopian science fiction portrayal of the potential dangers of genetics, especially if they are realistic, like Gattaca.

 “Heart disorder: 99% probability.
 Early fatal potential: life expectancy 30.2 years.”
 Those are the news that the nurse delivers to Vincent’s parents the moment he’s born.
 (Thanks for adding to this magical moment of birth, nurse; light up my cigar.)

-Vincent is, according to his society, a so-called in-valid, an individual born the natural way (you know), in contrast to so-called valids, born through genetic selection.
+According to his society, Vincent is a so-called in-valid, an individual born the natural way (you know), in contrast to so-called valids, born through genetic selection.
 In other words, from the day he’s born, Vincent’s “suboptimal” DNA has doomed him to a crappy life.

-The genetically superior valids get “real” jobs and in-valids, well, they get what they deserve for being natural, “simple” tasks.
+The genetically superior valids get “real” jobs, and in-valids, well, they get what they deserve for being natural, “simple” tasks.
 But Vincent fights the dogma.
-With conviction and against society’s deterministic view on genes, he trains and studies to become the best version of himself to, finally, reach his childhood dream; to become a space-man.
+With conviction and against society’s deterministic view of genes, he trains and studies to become the best version of himself to reach his childhood dream: becoming a spaceman.
 Yeah!

 Listen, if you want to watch a science fiction movie that makes sense from a scientific point of view, watch Gattaca.
-Apart from being an entertaining movie, at least 3 of the movie’s main messages deliver an accurate projection of where our society may end up if we’re not careful.
+Apart from being an entertaining movie, at least three of the movie’s main messages accurately depict where our society may end up if we’re not careful.
 The film also manages to explain a big misconception regarding genes and genetics.